Neurodiversity & Mad Studies

 Overview

-Neurodiversity and Mad Studies – Subversive Understandings of Mental Health is a 25-hour, disability-justice–centered training delivered over ten 2.5-hour sessions.
-Through a blend of political framing, historical inquiry, DSM/ICD deconstruction, ethics, and creative, lived-experience–centered explorations, this course reframes mental health from a justice lens.
+Neurodiversity and Mad Studies – Subversive Understandings of Mental Health is a 30-hour, disability-justice–centred training delivered over ten 3-hour sessions.
+Through a blend of political framing, historical inquiry, DSM/ICD deconstruction, ethics, and creative, lived-experience–centred explorations, this course reframes mental health from a justice lens.

 Neurodiversity and Mad Studies explore the intersections of neurological differences and mental health experiences, recognising that these are not always mutually exclusive.
 Mad studies, a field of scholarship, examines the lived experiences of those who identify as “mad,” including individuals who are also neurodivergent, and considers the societal and political forces that shape mental health experiences.